 Who can apply for the Canada ETA?

-What do I need to apply for a Canada ETA and Canada ArriveCAN?
+What documents do I need to apply for the Canada ETA?

 What is the cost to obtain a Canada ETA?

-How long does it take to process a Canada ETA?
+How long does it take to process my Canada ETA application?

 - Standard Processing: 24 hours.